Victory Day Parades: Russian parades held outside Moscow

 Unlike other cities, parades in Yekaterinburg (known in the Soviet era as Sverdlovsk) weren't held until 1975, a year when the parade in Moscow wasn't event being held despite it being a jubilee year.
 Another parade was held on 1905 Square in 1980.
 Parades returned in 1992, after the merger/creation of the Volga–Ural Military District caused large-scale parades in the region to be moved to Samara.
-In 2005, Yekaterinburg was one of three cities in Russia (along with Moscow and Krasnoyarsk), where heavy military equipment directly took part in the parade.
+In 2005, Yekaterinburg was one of four cities in Russia (along with Moscow, Khabarovsk and Krasnoyarsk), where heavy military equipment directly took part in the parade.
 The record number of military equipment participating in the parade was recorded in 2010.
 In 2015, aircraft were first introduced into the parade.